The 7 Best CRMs for Nonprofits: How to Choose the Right One

 The Keela team prioritized the development of smart fundraising and nonprofit marketing tools.
 This suite of tools uses artificial intelligence (AI) to ensure your operations run more smoothly, boost your team’s productivity, improve your decision-making process and, most importantly, raise more money for your cause.

-Keela CRM has fundraising, email marketing, data management, automation, reporting features, amongst others, that can help streamline your marketing, project management, and organizational workflow.
+Keela CRM has fundraising, email marketing, data management, automation, reporting features, amongst others, that can help streamline your marketing, nonprofit project management, and organizational workflow.

 Key Features of Keela